bkw777/NODE_DATAPAC/README.md

 The first read or write after selecting a block# applies to byte #0 of that block.
 The byte position advances by one after each read or write, so the next read or write will be byte #1, then byte #2, etc up to 1024.
-And actually, it's not "up to 1024", it wraps around to 0 of the same block again if you keep reading or writing more than 1024 times without selecting some other block.
+If you read or write more than 1024 times without selecting some other block, the byte position just rolls over to 0 again.

-Since the device can only read or write a single byte at a time, it's most efficient to use integer variables with the % suffix, ie, use B%=INP(131) instead of B=INP(131) etc where possible.
+Since the device can only read or write a single byte at a time, it's most efficient to use integer variables with the % suffix, ie, use B%=INP(131) instead of B=INP(131) etc where possible. (or use DEFINT, ex: DEFINT B)

 The general sequence is always:
 1 - select a bank+block